wonderpl/dolly-web/docs/web_services/user.md

 ```

 If the subscription is created a `201` with the new resource url will be returned.
+A `204` will be returned if the user is already subscribed to the specified channel.

 ```http
 HTTP/1.1 201 CREATED